malobre/vite-plugin-pages/README.md

 # `@malobre/vite-plugin-pages`

-This plugin does two things:
+Enhanced MPA DX:
-- in development mode, it rebase requests for HTML files to `src/pages` if they are not found at their canonical url,
+- in dev mode, rebase requests to `src/pages` if the requested file exists there,
-- in build mode, it automatically use all HTML files from `src/pages` as input and move them to `dist/`.
+- in build mode, treat all files in `src/pages` as inputs and rebase them to your project root.

 ## Usage